 6. Consider localization issues.

 If you want to sell seriously to foreign marketplaces, you will have to localize the web site.
 Studies indicate that, without localization, sales will be minimal.
-More worryingly, returns are very high because of misunderstanding by people who are purchasing in a foreign language.
+More worryingly, returns are very high because of the misunderstanding by people who are purchasing in a foreign language.

 7. Consider customer relationship management and personalization.

 The Internet offers many opportunities for a better understanding of customer’s behavior and for developing a closer relationship with them.
 Customer relationship management and personalization systems allow for the collection and application of comprehensive information to create a more customized environment for the consumer.
 While the potential for such systems is substantial, they are complex and difficult to implement, and, if not professionally managed, can lead to the abuse of consumer privacy.